What is malabsorption syndrome?

 There are some fairly uncommon disorders that result in malabsorption.
 One possibility is short bowel syndrome.
 This condition may be a birth defect or the result of surgery.
 The surface area of the bowel decreases, and this hinders the bowel’s ability to absorb nutrients.

 Another disorder that may lead to malabsorption is tropical sprue.
-This condition is most common in Southeast Asia, the Caribbean, and India.
+This condition is most common in the Caribbean, India, and other parts of Southeast Asia.
 Its symptoms may include anemia, diarrhea, sore tongue, and weight loss.
 The condition may be related to environmental factors, such as toxins in food, infection, or parasites.

-An even more rare possibility is Whipple’s disease, which usually affects middle-aged men.
-The condition may be caused by a bacterial infection.
-A key symptom is crampy abdominal pain.
+An even rarer possibility is Whipple disease, which usually affects middle-aged men.
+The condition is caused by a bacterial infection.
+A key symptom is often abdominal pain or cramps.
 Additional symptoms include:

 - chronic fever